Ptujec/LaunchBar/Window-Actions/README.md

 ## Download

 Unfortunately this directory is to big for [DownGit](https://github.com/MinhasKamal/DownGit).
-Unfortunately to you need to [download the whole repository](https://github.com/Ptujec/LaunchBar#download) for this one.
+You need to [download the whole repository](https://github.com/Ptujec/LaunchBar#download) for this one.

 ## Updates